Effun-141/Effun-141.github.io/_posts/2022-09-28-Design of an Autonomous Vehicle System Based on ROS for Multi-Vehicle Interaction Scenarios.md

 #### &#127774; Aims:

 1. The main goal of this project is to design a versatile unmanned vehicle experimental platform that can be used for the development and validation of algorithms such as SLAM, path planning, and object detection.
-2. We used the designed unmanned vehicle platform to participate in the 13th Jiangsu Provincial Robotics Competition's multi-drone interaction project.
+2. We used the designed unmanned vehicle platform to participate in the *13th Jiangsu Provincial Robotics Competition's multi-drone interaction project*.
 The competition simulates autonomous vehicles driving on roads, involving tasks such as straight-line driving, overtaking, lane changing, and parking.
-3.
+3. It was also the final project for a course called 'Comprehensive Embedded Systems Experiment' during my master's studies.

 #### &#128221; Advisor: Prof. Yifei Wu